Asset Publisher

 American Association of Neurological Surgeons (AANS)/Congress of Neurological Surgeons (CNS)

 In 2014, the same organizations published guidance on electrophysiological monitoring for lumbar fusion procedures.
-The authors concluded that there was only a small sampling of high quality studies and that routine intraoperative monitoring during lumbar fusion could not be recommended.
+The authors concluded that there was a lack of high quality studies and that routine intraoperative monitoring during lumbar fusion could not be recommended.
 Evidence regarding the efficacy of intraoperative monitoring to recover nerve function or affect the outcome of surgery.

 American Association of Neuromuscular & Electrodiagnostic Medicine